‘The Bachelorette’ Clare Crawley Previously Insinuated That Matt James Joined Her Cast For The ‘Wrong Reasons’

 Clare said that she thought guys were joining her cast for the wrong reasons if they were already on Cameo, doing media interviews, and building their public profile before even appearing on The Bachelorette.

 Soon, Matt noted that any money he received via Cameo would be going to charity and Clare got a fair amount of backlash from fans.
-Friday morning, once he was announced as The Bachelor, a number of fans revisited this prior bit of drama.
+On Friday morning, once he was announced as The Bachelor, a number of fans revisited this prior bit of drama.

 “Interesting.
 Matt James was the contestant Clare Crawley was destroying on Twitter,” noted one person on Twitter.